bcgov/entity/rfcs/rfc-ppr-ims-db-migration.md

 # Summary

-This dicument outlines the approach of migrating the IMS database used by the legacy PPR service into the new relational model used by the _modernized_ PPR set of services.
+This document outlines the approach of migrating the IMS database used by the legacy PPR service into the new relational model used by the _modernized_ PPR set of services.

-The PPR modernization project is already underway with work products to leverage and a deicsion to migrate entirely to the new system and _go live_ as a new and complete service.
+The PPR modernization project is already underway with work products to leverage and a decision to migrate entirely to the new system and _go live_ as a new and complete service.

 This document will outline the work necessary to transition entirely to the target database, now that the requirement for a temporary DB that can accessed by both the mainframe and the modernized application is no longer valid.

 # Motivation

-The original mainframe migration project was to either connect to the mainframe envionment and access a set of simplified transactions directly, or alter the storage routines to mover from IMS to access an external Oracle database running on a middle-tier environment.
+The original mainframe migration project was to either connect to the mainframe environment and access a set of simplified transactions directly, or alter the storage routines to mover from IMS to access an external Oracle database running on a middle-tier environment.

-Due to the current state of that effort, the work left to complete, and timeline pressures, an alternate approach of converting to the new target envionment and going live with a completed service was decided upon.
+Due to the current state of that effort, the work left to complete, and timeline pressures, an alternate approach of converting to the new target environment and going live with a completed service was decided upon.

 # Detailed design